IDAES/idaes-pse/docs/apps/index.rst

 Contributing
 ------------

-**By contributing to this repository, you are agreeing to all the terms set out in the LICENSE.txt and COPYRIGHT.txt files in this directory.**
+By contributing to this software you are agreeing to all the terms laid out in the :ref:`idaes-license` and :ref:`idaes-copyright`.